Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Containerization is a significant component of migrating to microservices.
 Containers support isolated, lightweight deployments of services that run the same application across environment development, testing, and production.

-1. Containerize individual services through docker.
+1. Containerize individual services through Docker.

 2. Use kubernetes for orchestration and scaling of containers